gioacchinopoletto/ubot41-cockpit/README.md

 1. Clone or download this repo
 2. Run `composer update` to update all project dependencies
 3. Rename `.env.example` file to `.env`
+4. Create your MySQL database on `localhost`
-4. Update `.env` file with your personal data
+5. Update `.env` file with your personal data (especially with database credentials)
-5. Run `php artisan key:generate` to generate a new `APP_KEY` for your app
+6. Run `php artisan key:generate` to generate a new `APP_KEY` for your app
-6. We use database session.
+7. We use database session.
 Please run: `php artisan migrate` before import our dummy data
-7. Update `/config/cockpit.php` and `/config/app.php` files with your personal data and options
+8. Update `/config/cockpit.php` and `/config/app.php` files with your personal data and options
-8. Update `/config/services.php` file with your Facebook API data if you need Facebook auth via Laravel Socialite (if you are using Socialite don't forget to set options on `/config/cockpit.php`)
+9. Update `/config/services.php` file with your Facebook API data if you need Facebook auth via Laravel Socialite (if you are using Socialite don't forget to set options on `/config/cockpit.php`)

 ### Installation notes